Enable GameMode to Boost your Linux Performance on Demand

 GameMode is a daemon/lib combo for Linux that allows games to request a set of optimisations be temporarily applied to the host OS and/or a game process.

-In my opinion, this is the kind of things that Linux ecosystem lacks the most.
-And I don't mean gaming, but quality of life kind of thing.
-Switching CPU governors back and forth just for juicing out the last bit of performance is no fun.
+In my opinion, this is the kind of thing that the Linux ecosystem lacks the most.
+And I don't mean gaming, but the quality of life kind of thing.
+Switching CPU governors back and forth just to juice out the last bit of performance is no fun.
 Nevertheless, GameMode provides much more than just CPU tweaking but:

 • CPU governor